TREK Kasibu: New Trails and New Faith

 The trek

-Good thing, the weather cooperated.
-The past few weeks, the country has been wrestling with rains.
-That day, we were blessed with really good weather with enough sunshine and cool breeze.
-We could imagine how slippery the trail might have been if it were raining that day.
+Fortunately, the weather cooperated.
+In the past few weeks, the country had been grappling with heavy rains.
+However, on that day, we were blessed with excellent weather, featuring abundant sunshine and a cool breeze.
+We could imagine how slippery the trail might have been if it had been raining.

 There's not much forest cover left in the trail that we passed.
 Most farmers here resort to Kaingin, which proves how difficult life is for the residents of Kasibu and Quezon.